Visual-Code-Space/Visual-Code-Space/README.md

 ## 📦 Installation

-You can download the latest release of Visual Code Space from the [releases page](https://github.com/Visual-Code-Space/Visual-Code-Space/releases).
+You can download the latest APK of Visual Code Space from the [Telegram Channel](https://t.me/visualcodespace).

 ## 📖 Documentation